Snoring vs Sleep apnea: What you need to know

 Causes Of Snoring

-Different factors, including mouth and sinus structure, alcohol usage, allergies, the common cold, and excess body fat, can contribute to nightly bouts of snoring.
+Several factors can contribute to snoring, including mouth and sinus structure, alcohol usage, allergies, the common cold, and excess body fat, can contribute to nightly bouts of snoring.
 The palate of the mouth, tongue, and throat all relax as you drift from light into deeper stages of sleep.
 Snoring is caused by a partial collapse of the airway and occurs when the soft tissues of the throat and mouth vibrate against one another while breathing.

-Snoring And Sleep Apnea
+Sleep Apnea and snoring

 Sleep apnea happens when your inability to breathe while sleeping becomes severe enough to affect your general health.
 Not receiving enough oxygen when sleeping can cause drowsiness throughout the day.
 You may also have problems focusing and be less productive.